German Shorthaired Pointer Information & Dog Breed Facts

 How easy is it to get a German Shorthaired Pointer?
 How many German Shorthaired Pointer are there in the world? | Very frequent: The German Shorthaired Pointer is quite easy to get.
 There is a risk of overbreeding, as it is an extremely popular breed.
 Inbreeding is common because of its popularity.
 A new study suggests that inbreeding contributes to the incidence of disease and health problems.
 So be careful, buy from a trustworthy place or kennel and seek the help of an experienced person, a professional, to make the right decision. |

-How smart is the German Shorthaired Pointer?
-Is the German Shorthaired Pointer breed dumb or smart? | Very smart: German Shorthaired Pointer is an excellent dog breed.
+How intelligent is a German Shorthaired Pointer?
+Discover the German Shorthaired Pointer's intelligence ranking and learning capabilities. | Very smart: German Shorthaired Pointer is an excellent dog breed.
 You can teach them many tricks and commands.
 The limit is your creativity.
 They understand and memorize new commands in 5-15 repetitions.
 This breed obeys the first command 85% of the time or better.

 The German Shorthaired Pointer is one of the top breeds in the dog intelligence ranking. |